highcharts/highcharts/docs/getting-started/installation-with-esm.md

 For debugging and development purposes you can load core files directly in your browser page and make use of tree shaking.
 Please note that this results in a decreased download size but in an increased delay caused by the amount of (small) files to load.
-This approach is therefor not recommend for production.
+This approach is therefore not recommended for production.

 ```html
     <script type="module">